 We want to develop an allotment plot that can be used by all ages and abilities, building raised beds that can be accessed by wheelchair users and those with mobility issues, as well as people new to growing including young people and community groups.
 We plan to build 12 allotment beds, varying in height, surrounded by flat paving suitable for wheelchairs.
 A shed will house shared tools, and the roof will be fitted with guttering and a water butt to collect rainwater.
 Benches will provide seating for the gardeners and other plot holders to rest and share experiences.
 A covered seating area will provide shelter from inclement weather as well as more extreme hot weather.
 Compost bins will be provided to recycle foliage, and sensory plants will be cultivated near seating areas.
-The project will also encourage organic growing and demonstrate different ways of creating diverse habitats.
+The project will also encourage organic growing and demonstrate different ways of creating diverse habitats, as well as provide a space for workshops and learning activities.

 What we'll deliver: